 In the great city of Samarkand it came to pass that the ruler had only one son.

-However, the prince was young and healthy and vigorous - and much to be desired.
+However, this prince was young and healthy and vigorous - and much to be desired.

 All of the great princesses of the realm wished to be his bride.

-Seeing in this situation an advantage, the ruler declared that his son would marry the most deserving princess whose family could provide a suitable dowry.
+Seeing in this situation an advantage, the ruler declared that his son would marry the most deserving princess, she whose family could provide a suitable dowry.

 To his surprise, several families stepped up to announce their interest.

 Several princesses got a gleam in their eyes and came up with a plan...

-This section would be called 'Setting' in most other games.
-But this isn't most other games.
-Instead of providing you with a single coherent background, I am instead going to give you a huge grab-bag of stuff to inspire your own ideas.
+Instead of providing you with a single coherent background, this section will give you a huge grab-bag of stuff to inspire your own ideas.

-We assume that the reader knows at least some version of 'Aladdin' (yes, the Disney cartoon will suffice - you're probably better off with that than the pantomime version) but you could also look at 1001-nights.
-'Sinbad' is another source, Ali-Baba and the 40 thieves, Lawrence of Arabia...
+Sources include 'Aladdin', '1001-nights', 'Sinbad', 'Ali-Baba and the 40 thieves', 'Lawrence of Arabia' and many more...